 Almost simultaneously, stories, some of them comical, started to spread.

-"Debosch was an unlicensed practitioner" claimed the wife of the town's Egyptian doctor who from the start had deeply resented the new arrival.
+"Debosch was an unlicensed practitioner" claimed the wife of the town's Egyptian doctor who, from the start, deeply resented the new arrival.

 "Rubbish!" said the self-important spouse of an army general.
 "This is no doctor but a great scientist."
 Forever pretending she was in the political know, the general's wife ascertained to her eager audience that khawaga Dabous was a rocket scientist, hence targeted by those who didn't want Egypt to have far-reaching weapons.

-But according to the Jewish wife of a famous Egyptian journalist, Dr. Debosch was a wanted war criminal.
+But, according to the Jewish wife of a famous Egyptian journalist, Dr. Debosch was in fact a wanted war criminal.
 During WW2 he had made lampshades using human flesh.
 The Czech-born woman went on to claim she had spat on the Doctor when they met per chance on Maadi's commuter train.

 "He's a dog killer of the worse kind" cried the English bird-lady who lived on the other side of Maadi.
 Having seen a dead puppy dog near the Doctor's house, she promptly reported him to the PDSA.

-Reporting him to the PDSA was unnecessary claimed Madame Nagati, an Egypto-Swiss who lived in the small brown Meyr Biton building across from Doctor Debosch's house.
+Reporting him to the PDSA was unnecessary claimed Madame Leila Nagati, an Egypto-Swiss who lived in the small brown Meyr Biton building across from Doctor Debosch's house.
 The German doctor's end was evidently near.
-Nagati had cleverly connected the handsome foreigner who had recently moved into the ground floor of her Orabi Avenue building and Doctor Debosch.
+A closet detective, Nagati had cleverly connected the handsome foreigner who had recently moved into the ground floor of her Orabi Avenue building, with Doctor Debosch.
 "My neighbor is an undercover agent from Israel.
 He is here to finish off the Doctor" she told anyone who paid attention.
 "I hear his transmitter crackling late at night and have already reported him to the police.
-It later turned out that Madame Nagati was half right.
-Her neighbor was indeed an Israeli spy.
+It later turned out that Laila Nagati was half right.
+Her neighbour was indeed an Israeli spy.

 Just as the German doctor had his antagonists, he also had the ready support of his apologists who defended him with equal enthusiasm.

 "He's a desperate henpecked introverted artist" whined a struggling Maadi painter who admired the Doctor's masterpieces.
-Apparently these hung on his living room walls.
+Apparently, these hung on his living room walls.
 As for the elderly couple from Luxembourg who lived a block away from the German doctor, they swore he was the best ENT specialist Maadi had ever known.
-"He found a cure for my husband" nodded the grateful Madame Warda Blazer.
+"He found a cure for my husband" nodded the grateful Madame Warda Bircher-Blazer.